grinchdubs/grinchdubs.github.io/_posts/2025-03-19-most-used-linux-apps.md

 `curl -sSfL https://raw.githubusercontent.com/ajeetdsouza/zoxide/main/install.sh | sh`

+Install on linux with the command above.
+You then need to add it to your shell config which you can find on the [github](https://github.com/ajeetdsouza/zoxide) page.

 #### Atuin for better command history
 Super helpful command history with timestamps and search:
 ![](https://img.notionusercontent.com/s3/prod-files-secure%2F63319eb7-a808-4f94-8661-5626ea6a3328%2F3022c4c1-e4ca-4258-84d0-49f67c9bbde5%2F20240624_00h38m12s_grim.png/size/w=1350?exp=1742616201&sig=nboNQybJnF2I2BABE9pleuUpSUtNnoelYVHCSwzAlNQ)

 `curl --proto '=https' --tlsv1.2 -LsSf https://setup.atuin.sh | sh`

+Install with the command above and add to your shell similar to how we did with zoxide.
+Details [here](https://docs.atuin.sh/guide/installation/)

 #### Eza for a better ls
 This ls tool gives outputs that are a bit more useful:
 ![](https://img.notionusercontent.com/s3/prod-files-secure%2F63319eb7-a808-4f94-8661-5626ea6a3328%2Ff55f3270-e63c-4599-b66e-8f8ae9f01a31%2F20240701_18h36m41s_grim.png/size/w=1350?exp=1742616205&sig=EzUy1MgWksheu1mMRM4wYG_sZq9bFl5Wwrs28n33RIc)

-To install/setup follow this link to the install instructions.
+To install/setup follow this [link](https://github.com/eza-community/eza/blob/main/INSTALL.md) to the install instructions.
 It can be installed in a variety of ways.

 #### Tl:dr better man pages
 This tool is if you want to get the main info from a man page without reading the whole thing: